When I Was Your Man: North America

 On the Radio Songs chart, "When I Was Your Man" peaked at number one, becoming Mars's fifth number-one on the chart.
 Among men, Mars tied 50 Cent and trailed Usher, Ludacris and Kanye West, the latter two with six number-ones and the former with seven, since the chart's 1990 start.
 At that time, Mariah Carey led the list with 11 songs peaking at number one on the chart.
 On the Mainstream Top 40 chart, "When I Was Your Man" peaked at number 1, giving Mars the highest total among solo males of number one songs (six) on the chart (only Katy Perry and Rihanna lead all acts with eleven number one's each).
 After a year, Justin Timberlake's "Not a Bad Thing" passed Mars for most number one songs on the Mainstream Top 40.
 It became the ninth best-selling song of 2013 in the US with 3,928,000 downloads.
 As of January 2014, it has sold over 4,123,000 copies in the US.
 It was certified eleven times platinum by the Recording Industry Association of America (RIAA).

-On the Canadian Hot 100 chart, the song peaked at number 3 and spent 32 weeks on the chart.
-"When I Was Your Man" topped the Canadian CHR/Top 40 and Hot AC charts.
-It was certified nine times platinum by Music Canada (MC).
+On the Canadian Hot 100, "When I Was Your Man" peaked at number three and it topped the Canadian CHR/Top 40 and Hot AC charts.
+It is certified diamond by Music Canada (MC).

 The popularity of "When I Was Your Man" resurged in January 2023, after Miley Cyrus released the single "Flowers", which lyrics interpolated the song's chorus.
 In the week ending on January 19 the song rose from 4.5 million to 5.3 million in weekly streams in the United States, a 19.5 percent gain.

 International

-"When I Was Your Man" peaked at number 2 in the United Kingdom and it was certified three times platinum by the British Phonographic Industry (BPI).
-On the Danish Singles Chart, the single debuted at number 23 on February 15, 2013 and reached a high point of number four on March 8, 2013, and on March 22, 2013.
-It was certified double-platinum by the IFPI Denmark, indicating streams of 3,600,000.
+"When I Was Your Man" peaked at number 2 in the United Kingdom and it was certified four times platinum by the British Phonographic Industry (BPI).
+On the Danish Singles Chart, the single debuted at number 23 on February 15, 2013 and it first reached a high point of number four on March 8, 2013.
+It was certified four times platinum by the IFPI Denmark.
 "When I Was Your Man" entered the New Zealand Singles Chart at number 26 on January 1, 2013.
 After three weeks the song entered the top ten, at its highest peak, number four, remaining for two non-consecutive weeks.
-It has received a double-platinum certification from the Recording Industry Association of New Zealand (RIANZ), denoting sales of 30,000 copies.
+It has received a six-platinum certification from the Recording Industry Association of New Zealand (RMNZ), denoting sales of 180,000 copies.
 In Australia, the song debuted at number 44 on the ARIA Charts week of December 23, 2012.
 In its fifth week, the song peaked at number six, becoming his sixth top-ten single in Australia.
 It was certified six times platinum by the Australian Recording Industry Association (ARIA).
 In South Korea, the track peaked at number 7 on the "International Download Chart".
 It was the eighth best selling digital single of 2013 with sales of 8.3 million copies.